JakeRoggenbuck/auto-clock-speed/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
+    get-available-governors
-    get-cpus          The names of the core
+    get-cpu-governors          The governors of the individual cores get-cpu-speeds             The speed of the individual cores get-cpus                   The names of the core
-    get-cpus-speed    The speed of the individual cores get-freq          The overall frequency of your cpu get-governors
+    get-freq                   The overall frequency of your cpu get-turbo
-    get-turbo
-    help              Prints this message or the help of the given subcommand(s)
+    help                       Prints this message or the help of the given subcommand(s) list-possible-governors    The possible governors
+    run                        Run the daemon

 ```